 Internet Safety Zone - Look in the 'Under 13s' section for useful safety advice and information.

 Kidsmart - An award-winning internet safety programme for children.

 Know IT All - lots of useful advice for keeping yourselves and your children safe on the Internet.

 Share Aware – A site set up by the NSPCC to give information about how to keep children safe on social networking sites.

-If you have any concerns for your child or another child feel free to come and talk to our e-Safety Officer (Miss Williams) or Miss Clarke (Headteacher).
+If you have any concerns for your child or another child feel free to come and talk to our e-Safety Officers (Miss Weed and Miss Williams) or Miss Clarke (Headteacher).